nnamdielege/tspApp/README.md

 For example, the distance from city A to city B is 3, from A to C is 2, and so on.

-Now, let's apply the nearest neighbor heuristic starting from city A.
+Now, let's apply the nearest neighbour heuristic starting from city A.

 Step 1:
 Start from city A.